Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 	 "acsGeneratedIdForLobbyCallReceiver": "<acsGeneratedIdForLobbyCallReceiver>",(Generate Voice Calling Identity in Azure Portal)
 	 "acsGeneratedIdForTargetCallReceiver": "<acsGeneratedIdForTargetCallReceiver>",(Generate Voice Calling Identity in Azure Portal)
 	 "acsGeneratedIdForTargetCallSender": "<acsGeneratedIdForTargetCallSender>",(Generate Voice Calling Identity in Azure Portal)```
-3. Define a websocket with url as "/ws" in your application(program.cs) to send and receive messages from and to the client application.
+4. Define a websocket with url as "/ws" in your application(program.cs) to send and receive messages from and to the client application.
-4. Define a Client application(JS Hero App in this case) that receives and responds to server notifications.
+5. Define a Client application(JS Hero App in this case) that receives and responds to server notifications.
 Client application is available at <url>.
-5. Start call to `<ACS_GENERATED_ID_FOR_LOBBY_CALL_RECEIVER>` (use the web client to initiate the call).
+  Start the target call in Client application,
+    - Add token of target call sender(token would be generated in Azure user & tokens section).
+	- Add user id of the target call receiver `<ACS_GENERATED_ID_FOR_LOBBY_CALL_RECEIVER>`.
+	- Click on `Start Call` button to initiate the call.
 6. Expect Call Connected event in /callbacks.
-8. Call will be answered by the server app and automated voice will be played to lobby user with the text `You are currently in a lobby call, we will notify the admin that you are waiting.`
+7. Call will be answered by the server app and automated voice will be played to lobby user with the text `You are currently in a lobby call, we will notify the admin that you are waiting.`
-9. Once the play completed, Target call will be notified with `A user is waiting in lobby, do you want to add the lobby user to your call?`.
+8. Once the play is completed, Target call will be notified with `A user is waiting in lobby, do you want to add the lobby user to your call?`.
-10. Once the Target call confirms from client application, Move `ACS_GENERATED_ID_FOR_LOBBY_CALL_RECEIVER` in the backend sample.
+9. Once the Target call confirms from client application, Move `ACS_GENERATED_ID_FOR_LOBBY_CALL_RECEIVER` in the backend sample.
-11. If Target user says no, then no MOVE will be performed.
+10. If Target user says no, then no MOVE will be performed.
-12. Ensure MoveParticipantSucceeded event is received in `/callbacks` endpoint.
+11. Ensure MoveParticipantSucceeded event is received in `/callbacks` endpoint.
-13. Ensure the output in the logs shows the the additional lobby user in the target call.
+12. Ensure the output in the logs shows the the additional lobby user in the target call.
 The number of participants in the target call are increased by adding the lobby user, then lobby call gets disconnected after the moving the lobbyy user(as lobby user is already moved into the target call).